CB 300 El Turo - 10 bedrooms

 Location: The once prosperous wool and ice-producing town of Castellterçol has now become a quiet village for well-to-do Barcelonans to keep their quite sumptuous holiday residences.
 You can tell from the art-nouveau and modernist villas that there´s money in them there hills.
 (An opera singing friend told me he once gave classes to Vittorio de Sica's grandchildren here, de Sica's wife was from this town.)
 Castellterçol town center has some nice old buildings, a shopping street with everything you need on a small old-world scale, from a smattering of stores (small supermarket, butcher shop, fishmonger, terraced cafés, restaurants, tapas bars, and even a tennis club and a nice municipal pool (see my area info for this in the link above).

 Outdoors: The approach to the house is quite impressive.
-A remote control gate opens to a slight climb (by car) up to the main driveway and parking area to the front of the house.
-The pool and covered sitting areas are to the back of the house and across the way you have the stables, now empty of horses, and now hosting outdoor celebrations like wedding parties and corporate dinners.
+A remote control gate opens to a slight climb up to the main driveway and parking area to the front of the house.
+The pool and covered sitting areas are to the back of the house and across the way you have the stables, now empty of horses and hosting outdoor celebrations like wedding parties and corporate dinners (for a supplement).

 Indoors: El Turó (meaning the hilltop in Catalan) is a well-preserved typical Catalan baronial mansion, situated on a very quiet and private location out in the middle of a forested nature preserve, on an unpaved road out to two nearby medieval chapels.
 Very generously proportioned, with impressively large living quarters spread out over three floors, El Turó boasts lots of attractive decorative details, like the old terracotta floors, gorgeous wooden ceiling beams, huge stone door frames - some showing the original medieval inscriptions - all with far above-average furnishings, including some very nice and original-looking bathrooms!